bonkzwonil/mandelascii/README.md

 Parallel rendering with 10+ threads adds another ~10× boost (on hardware with ≥10 cores).

+### Multithreading
+Its such a joy in Lisp.

+Just segment your iterators and mapcar your Thread starting function on them :)

+Fire&Forget

+Such a beautiful language

 ## TODO
 Currently, multiprocessing spawns n threads per frame and joins them again.
 Surprisingly efficient in SBCL, but could be improved with longer-lived worker threads.